BitnetMoney/contract-standards/README.md

 ## Example Implementations

-Explore the provided example contracts to understand how to implement and customize the Bitnet Token Standards in your projects on the Bitnet network.
+Explore the provided example contracts in our **[main Wiki](https://github.com/BitnetMoney/bitnet/wiki)** to understand how to implement and customize the Bitnet Token Standards in your projects on the Bitnet network.
 Each example contract includes detailed comments explaining the usage of functions and features.

 ## Contributing